 When this month's full moon arrives, it will perform an optical illusion that has baffled onlookers since Aristotle.
 As with many moonrises — but especially full moons — it will look bizarrely large when it's near the horizon, then seem to shrink as it ascends.

 This is the "moon illusion," and it's all in your head.
-The moon isn't actually changing sizes, and while its distance from Earth does change slightly over time — producing an occasional "Supermoon," which really does appear up to 14 percent larger than usual — that happens too slowly to produce such a dramatic transformation within a single night.
+The moon isn't changing sizes, and while its distance from Earth does change slightly over time — producing an occasional "supermoon," which really does appear up to 14 percent larger than usual — that happens too slowly to yield such a dramatic transformation in one night.

 Early attempts to explain the moon illusion blamed the atmosphere, assuming the moon's image is magnified by airborne dust near Earth's surface.
 Dust particles are known to affect the color of sunsets and sunrises, after all, and can even cast an orange hue on full moons.
 But scientists later realized atmospheric distortion isn't the culprit; if anything, suspended dust should make the moon look slightly smaller when it's low in the sky.